Efficient time-domain scattering synthesis via frequency-domain singularity subtraction: Preliminaries

 for a certain operator $S^\mathrm{arc}_\omega$~\cite{lintner2015generalized,bruno2013high}, and equation~\eqref{eqn:open_bie} becomes

 the solution $U$, given by equation~\eqref{eqn:slp_rep_freq} with $\phi$ re-expressed in terms of $\psi$ via equation~\eqref{eq:phi-psi}, can be written as

 for a certain operator $\mathcal{S}^\mathrm{arc}_\omega$.
 (An application of the change of variables $t' = \cos(\theta')$ in the $\br = \br(t')$ parametrized version of equation~\eqref{eqn:open_bie-sqrt} produces a Jacobian which exactly cancels the (explicit) edge singularity, and, further, it enables the representation of the singular function $\phi$ in terms of a rapidly convergent cosine series for the smooth density $\psi$.
 The open-curve algorithm is completed~\cite{bruno2013high} by exploiting a quadrature rule that leverages exact integration of the product of cosine Fourier basis functions and a logarithmic kernel.)
+Throughout this paper the symbol $H_\omega$ is used to denote either $C_{\omega,\eta}$ or $S^\mathrm{arc}_\omega$, depending on context: